lingping-fuzzy/UCI-data-correct-split/README.md

 ### Data meta information
 new split- where the dataset has corrected data splits using _StratifiedShuffleSplit_, then the rest of them are the same as the original paper,

-the entire data is in a folder *Entire data*
+the entire data is in a folder *Entire data*  [data link](https://github.com/lingping-fuzzy/UCI-data-correct-split/tree/main/EntireData) or  [here](https://drive.google.com/file/d/1Ra4_ybcJI4O9ppCG0Ad33ZLqTlgC9rLi/view?usp=sharing).

 | dataset                        | instances | labels_classes | features | Remark      | train size | vali size | test size |
 |--------------------------------|-----------|----------------|----------|-----------|------------|-----------|-----------|